Linear quantum systems: poles, zeros, invertibility and sensitivity: Linear quantum systems

 In the control literature, $M(s)$ is commonly referred to as the Smith-McMillan form of $G(s)$; \cite{HJ84,Maciejowski89,ZDG96}. \end{lemma}

-In Lemma \ref{McMillan}, the Smith-McMillan form $M(s)$ is derived by a series of elementary row and column operations on the transfer matrix $G(s)$, which can also be equivalently written as $M(s)=U(s)G(s)V(s)$, where $U(s)$, $V(s)$ are unimodular polynomial matrices in $s$.

 There are various definitions of transmission zeros in the literature; see for example \cite{kailath1980,DCC1982,CD1991,ZDG96}.
-In this paper, we adopt the definition of transmission zeros used in \cite{ZDG96}. \bdfn (\cite[Definition 3.14]{ZDG96}) The {\it transmission zeros} of the transfer function matrix $G(s)$ are the roots of any one of the numerator polynomials of the Smith-McMillan form given in Lemma \ref{McMillan}.
-Moreover, $s_0$ is called a {\it blocking zero} if $\alpha_1(s_0)=0$, \cite{CHEN1992}.
-In this case, $M(s_0)\equiv 0$. \edfn
+In this paper, we adopt the definition of transmission zeros given in \cite{ZDG96}. \bdfn (\cite[Definition 3.14]{ZDG96}) The \emph{transmission zeros} of a transfer matrix $G(s)$ are the roots of any one of the numerator polynomials of the Smith-McMillan form given in Lemma \ref{McMillan}.
+Moreover, $s_0$ is called a \emph{blocking zero} if $\alpha_1(s_0)=0$.
+In this case, $G(s_0)=0$. \edfn